BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 I built an AI-driven video narration system tailored specifically for visually impaired.
 Unlike existing solutions, which often rely on pre-recorded audio descriptions, my system utilizes technologies such as convolutional neural networks (CNN) for human pose detection and description, along with an open-source language model (LLM) for scene interpretation.

-To enhance accuracy and relevance, I fine-tuned these models using datasets sourced from platforms like OpenDataLab.
-Furthermore, I plan to employ a hyperparameter tuning framework to optimize the performance of the system.

 This approach sets my solution apart by offering dynamic descriptions that adapt to the content being viewed, ultimately providing visually impaired users with a more immersive and engaging experience.

 ## Main features of the solution